DwillDev/Stormeon-Weather-App/README.md

 ## Lessons Learned

 This is my first project where I had to come up with the design myself.
-Using figma, I wireframed the site before getting into the coding portion of it.
+Using Figma, I wireframed the site before getting into the coding portion of it.
 I quickly learned that web design can be a more arduous task than writing the actual code while working on Stormeon.
 I also learned about making promises and how to use multiple APIs in a website.

 In addition, I learned the basics of BEM and SCSS in order to build and organize Stormeon.